MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/postepay/integration-and-testing.md

 layout: 'child'
 ---

-To integrate Postepay using our API, see API Reference – [Credit cards](/api/#credit-cards).
+To process Postepay payments via our API, see API Reference – [Credit cards](/api/#credit-cards).

 For the Postepay logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).